2009 European Parliament election in Sweden

 The 2009 European Parliament election in Sweden was held on 7 June 2009 and determined the makeup of the Swedish delegation to the European Parliament.
 The election was held using a modified form of the Sainte-Laguë method of party-list proportional representation using the entire country as a single electoral constituency.
 There is a threshold limit of 4 percent for Swedish elections to the European Parliament, so that any party not receiving at least four percent of the votes will not be allocated any seats.

-Sweden was be allocated 18 seats in the European parliament for this term, a reduction from the 19 they were allocated in the 2004 election.
+Sweden was allocated 18 seats in the European parliament for this term, a reduction from the 19 they were allocated in the 2004 election.
 From December 2011 Sweden has 20 seats.

 The new Pirate Party polled at 7.1%, giving it one seat, and from December 2011 two seats after the Treaty of Lisbon.
 The eurosceptic June List saw the biggest slump in support, falling nearly 11% and losing all 3 seats.

 Turnout increased compared to the last election, from 37.9% to 45.5%.